-Across the country, Canada’s natural resource sector supports millions of families with employment opportunities as well as governments via billions of generated tax revenues.
+Canada’s natural resource sector supports millions of families with employment opportunities as well as governments via billions of generated tax revenues across Canada.
 Overlooked by many Canadians is the fact that these individual companies also are an integral, positive, and uplifting force within our local neighbourhoods via the hefty contributions they make to good causes – sometimes on a weekly basis.

-Canada Action’s new “resources for good” initiative showcases some of the great things our natural resource companies are doing within our communities.
-Here’s three recent examples as part of the first installment in this new and exciting series!
+Canada Action’s new Resources for Good initiative showcases some of the great things our natural resource companies are doing within our communities.
+Here are three recent examples as part of the first installment in this new and exciting series!
 Also see:

 Mining & exploration companies donate $100K to B.C. food banks